Wondering which are the best places to visit in the UK? I and my fellow travel bloggers listed down our recommended places to visit in the UK.

 Cambridge is arguably best known for its world-renowned university, which is known to be one of the most prestigious educational establishments in the world.
 In fact, over 1/5th of the population of Cambridge at any time are estimated to be students.
-Many students graduate and go on to work at the ‘Silicon Fen’ region, a play on America’s Silicon Valley and an area where a huge amount of technology companies have their UK headquarters.
+Many students graduate and go on to work in the ‘Silicon Fen’ region, a play on America’s Silicon Valley and an area where a huge amount of technology companies have their UK headquarters.

 The impressive historical buildings are a sight to behold, and Cambridge is also surrounded by Fenland and a beautiful river, the Cam, which is a popular area for punting down the river, a British tradition great for a sunny day.

 Often described as the Athens of the North, Edinburgh has a rich architectural heritage.
 There is a striking combination of old and new, from the impressive medieval streets around the Royal Mile to the ultra-modern Scottish Parliament building.

 This perfect mix continues throughout the city.
 Despite having a population of half a million, Holyrood Park offers up a slice of the Highlands, just minutes from the city centre.
 While Portobello adds a sandy beach, Newhaven provides an ancient harbour and Leith the trendy shore area.

 For the art lover, there are galleries galore!
 From Dean Village, walk down the Water of Leith, and visit the Gallery of Modern Art to see a creation by Tracy Emin.
 Alternatively, enjoy the talents of Leonardo da Vinci at the Scottish National Gallery.